avdhesh201/Avdhesh-Portfolio-/README.md

 # Avdhesh-Portfolio-

 This personal portfolio is developed using ReactJS and deployed using vercel.
-It represents my work, skills, achievements, skills, and experience other details. here some key components are:
+It represents my work, skills, achievements, skills, experience ans some other details.
+Here some key components are:

 ➣ Introduction
 ➣ About Me